eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 https://github.com/FRRouting/frr/blob/858cc75b434344ae0b25eccaf6eef03debe4a031/lib/nexthop.h#L99C1-L105C26

-When a routing entry is processed by rib_process(), it calls nexthop_active_update() to parse and refresh the nexthop active state.
-By nexthop_set_resolved(), *resolved is set to the nexthop of the route used to resolve this nexthop, *rparent will also be correspondingly set and the flag of this nexthop is set to NEXTHOP_FLAG_RECURSIVE.
+In Zebra, when a routing entry is processed by rib_process() function, it calls nexthop_active_update() to parse and refresh the nexthop resolving state.
+Then, *resolved is set to the nexthop of the route used to resolve this nexthop, and the flag NEXTHOP_FLAG_RECURSIVE is set to the nexthop to indicate its recursive state.

-### NHT List from Route Node
+#### NHT List from Route Node
-Each route node (struct rib_dest_t ) contains a nht field which lists out all NHT prefixes which depend on this route node.
+Each route node (struct rib_dest_t) contains an nht field, which stores all nexthop prefixes that depend on this route node.

 	/*
 	 * The list of nht prefixes that have ended up